syahfei-venturo/multi-ai-advisor-mcp/README.md

 ## Features

+- **Single Advisor Mode (Default)**: Fast and efficient with one thinking model
-- Query multiple Ollama models with a single question
+- **Multi-Advisor Mode (Optional)**: Query multiple Ollama models for diverse perspectives
 - Assign different roles/personas to each model
 - View all available Ollama models on your system
 - Customize system prompts for each model
-- Configure via environment variables
+- Configure via environment variables or CLI arguments
 - Integrate seamlessly with Claude for Desktop
+- Sync and async query modes for flexible workflow

 ## Prerequisites